CollinErickson/IGP/cran-comments.md

 I submitted this to CRAN on 4/13/21.
 It was rejected for using dontrun in examples instead of donttest.
 I removed some instances of dontrun where the examples could actually be run.
-I changed the remaining to donttest.
+I changed of the slow examples to donttest so that they all run in 5 seconds.
-These are examples that take too long or call Python through reticulate.
+I had to leave some examples as dontrun, specifically the two that call Python through reticulate and will fail if the correct Python modules aren't installed..

 In the email from Gregor Sayer, he also asked said I should add any references to the description file.
 But there are not any papers to